core-api/core-api/README.md

 * Replace the document.
 * Remove the document.

-The transition types are defined as followed.
+The transition types are defined as follows:

 Name | Document transition | Safe | Idempotent
 ----| ---- | ---- | ----